arussellsaw/budgie/README.md

 *  Y.N.A.S will only use your Google email to identify your account, send receipts, and notify you if there are any issues.
 *  Your data is never shared with a third party without your direct written or verbal consent.

-If you have any questions please feel free to email me at arussellsaw@hey.com or raise an issue on GitHub.

-Follow me on Twitter. 🦆 Read the Privacy Policy.